 To make a smooth introduction of a new dog to your existing pets, certain precautionary measures must be followed.
 With appropriate planning and guidance, your new dog will quickly get accepted by the resident pet and become an equal part of the family.

 Table of Contents

 What to Watch Out For

 Nobody can predict how animals will behave during the introduction process, but some things are almost always to be expected.

 Stress.
 When a new dog is being introduced into a new home, it may cause him a certain amount of stress.
 Some dogs may get more stressed and anxious than others, but majority will experience a level of mild “shock”, which is unavoidable.
 Your first goal will be to recognize signs of stress and reduce the amount of anxiety for the new dog.

 Time.
 People tend to socialize fast and in large groups but the opposite should be done with dogs.
 A quiet environment and a slow drip-like process of introducing people and animals to a new dog is essential.
 Think long-term, meaning that this process may take from a few weeks to several months, and you should expect that and stay patient.

 Dominance.
 The biggest danger of introducing a new dog to a resident pet, whether cat or dog, is either of them trying to establish dominance over the other.
-This is a normal animal behavior that has been demonstrated in studies and not something you as a pet owner can prevent.
+This is a normal animal behavior that has been demonstrated in studies and not something you can prevent.
 However, you can control how the process goes to avoid any problems, fights, injuries and establishing bad blood between the pets.